gatsbyjs/gatsby/docs/contributing/how-to-contribute.md

 ## Pair programming

-Gatsby.js offers free [pair programming sessions](/contributing/pair-programming/) to the community, if there's something you'd like to work on together.
+Gatsby.js offers free [pair programming sessions](/contributing/pair-programming/) to the community if there's something you'd like to work on together.
 Get in touch with us if you have a question about contributing or an idea for something to pair on!

 <GuideList slug={props.slug} />